 Have a go with your terrible french and be happy and friendly about it, and they will be nice back to you.

-Just learn some real basics: please, thankyou, where is... etc over 7 years ago
+Just learn some real basics: please, thankyou, where is... etc almost 8 years ago

 I agree with the above -- if you are nice, they are usually nice back to you.
 Though I would like to practice my french, I seem to LOOK very American because they all just look at me and start speaking in English.
 I've never had any problem in Nice.
 And, in the Old Town area there are a LOT of British ex-pats.
 On the rue Droite there is a wonderful pub serving GREAT food, run by Brits (on a corner with outdoor seating) over 7 years ago